zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (dm: :zeek:type:`dns_mapping`)

    Generated when an internal DNS lookup got no answer even though it had succeeded in the past.
-Bro keeps an internal DNS cache for host names and IP addresses it has already resolved.
+Zeek keeps an internal DNS cache for host names and IP addresses it has already resolved.
 This event is generated when a subsequent lookup does not produce an answer even though we have already stored a result in the cache.